ackama/refinerycms-redactor/README.md

 - `fullscreen` (edit in fullscreen view)
 - `clips` (insert pre-written bits of content)

-If you need to adjust the config right away, that's fine - just copy the `config.js` file out of this repository (vendor/assets/javascripts/refinery-redactor/config.js) and place it in your project's javascripts assets folder in a subfolder named "refinery-redactor".
-Rails should automatically prefer this file when loading.
+If you don't want to customize the editor, you can remove the `refinery-redactor` directory and the default system will be used.

 ### Contributing